jvcarli/femder/README.md

 - Create and activate your `conda` environment:

+  Creating a new `conda` environment for each project you work on is considered a best practice, ensuring better management of dependencies and promoting a cleaner development workflow.

   You **MUST** use Python >= 3.9, < 3.12.

   ```
   conda create -n myenv python=3.9
   conda activate myenv
   ```

-  **NOTE**: Creating a new `conda` environment for each project you work on is considered a best practice, ensuring better management of dependencies and promoting a cleaner development workflow.

 - Optional step (only if you haven't `git` installed yet and want `conda` to manage it):